Godfred-oops/Godfred-oops/README.md

 - 🔭 I’m currently studying Structural and Earthquake Engineering @ UCLA

-- 🌱 I’m currently writing a lot of code in matlab to analyse the response of structures to ground motions, scaling ground motions using RStudio and Performance-Based Earthquake Engineering
+- 🌱 I’m currently writing a lot of code in matlab to analyse the behaviour of isolated systems in a structure excited with ground motions

 - 👨‍💻 All of my projects are available at [https://github.com/Godfred-oops](https://github.com/Godfred-oops)